sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/12-embedded-system.md

 ### Delivering good performance

-Many embedded systems (e.g., anti-lock brakes in a car) have real-time requirements.
-Unfortunately, many of the performance enhancing features which make personal computers so fast also make it difficult to predict their performance accurately.
-Such features include pipelined and out-of-order instruction execution in the processor, and caches in the memory system.
+Many embedded systems have real-time requirements.
+Unfortunately, many of the performance enhancing features make it difficult to predict their performance accurately.

 Hence the challenge for real-time system researchers is to develop approaches to design fast systems with easily predicted performance, or to measure existing complex but fast systems more accurately.